RITIKSHARMAOFFICIAL/Security/README.md

     terraform init
     terraform apply
     ```
-4. **☸️ Launch Kubeflow Pipeline:**
-    - Use the Kubeflow dashboard to create and run the ML pipeline.

 ## 🧑‍💻 Usage

 1. **📊 Training the Model:**
     - Prepare your dataset and upload it to the specified MongoDB collection.
-    - Run the training script using the Kubeflow pipeline.

 2. **🔍 Prediction:**
     - After deployment, the system will automatically predict whether new websites are phishing and store the results in MongoDB.